KU Editorial Style Guide

 seasons — Lowercase spring, summer, fall, winter and derivatives such as springtime, unless part of a formal name: Winter Olympics, Summer Olympics.

 Capitalize fall or spring if it is in conjunction with the particular year, lowercase in all other uses. the Spring 2021 semester; He studied trumpet during the fall semester; The team practiced in fall.

 state — Lowercase in all “state of” constructions: the state of Maine, the states of Main and Vermont.

 Four states – Kentucky, Massachusetts, Pennsylvania and Virginia – are legally commonwealths rather than states.
 The distinction is necessary only in formal uses.
 Lowercase commonwealth.
 The commonwealth of Pennsylvania filed a suit.
 For simple geographic reference, Corn is grown in the state of Pennsylvania.

 Do not capitalize state when used simply as an adjective to specify a level of jurisdiction: state Rep. William Smith, the state Transportation Department, state funds.

-Apply the same principle to phrases such as the city of Reading, the town of Kutztown.
+Apply the same principle to phrases such as the city of Reading, the borough of Kutztown.